suhasgotla/chitosan_amyloid_self-assembly/README.md

 * `ff/`: Forcefield files in GROMACS formats.
     * `forcefield.itp` : Definitions of coarse-grained beads used in this study, and their non-bonded interactions.
-    The special-bead types used in WEPPROM are patched with standard MARTINI types used in
+    The special-bead types used in WEPPROM are patched with standard MARTINI types.
     * `abeta.itp` : Topology of the 7-residue chentral hydrophobic core region of amyloid-β, K<sub>16</sub>LVFFAE<sub>22</sub>, parameterized with the WEPPROM forcefield.
     See [Sahoo et. al. "Pathways of amyloid-beta absorption and aggregation in a membranous environment" _Phys.
 Chem.
 Chem.
 Phys._ (2019)](https://par.nsf.gov/biblio/10174912) for details.
     * `posre_abeta.itp` : Restrains the position of residue F<sub>19</sub>'s BB bead of amyloid-β.
+    * `posre_nglu.itp` : Restrains all beads of a 30-mer chitosan chain.
     * `water.itp` : MARTINI polarizable water, where bonds between the central bead and dummy charges are treated with the LINCS constraint algorithm.
     * `water_em.itp` : MARTINI polarizable water, where bonds between the central bead and dummy charges are treated with harmonic bonds.
     Only used during energy minimization in case of instabilities.
+    * `ions.itp` : Topologies of monovalent anions and cations.

 * `generate_chitosan_itps/`: Scripts to generate itps of ensembles of chitosan molecules for a given number of chains, number of monomers per chain, and pH-dependent degree of cationicity.
+See [Hongcheng Xu and Silvina Matysiak.
+"Effect of pH on chitosan hydrogel polymer network structure" _Chem.
+Commun._ (2017)](https://pubs.rsc.org/en/content/articlelanding/2017/CC/C7CC01826F) for details on the chitosan model.

-* `protocols/`: MD parameter files for energy minimization (`em.mdp`), equilibration (`eq_1fs.mdp`, `eq.mdp`), production MD (`md.mdp`) and for ion insertion with genion (`ions.mdp`)
+* `protocols/`: MD parameter files for energy minimization (`em.mdp`), equilibration (`eq_1fs.mdp`), production MD (`md.mdp`) and for ion insertion with genion (`ions.mdp`)

 ## Setup of self-asssembly simulations of amyloid-β with chitosan